chey97/ProteinSeq_Classifier/README.md

-This program was build for academic purpose - DNASeq - Protein Sequence Classifier Copyright (C) 2023  Chethiya Galkaduwa
+This modal was build for academic purpose - DNASeq - Protein Sequence Classifier Copyright (C) 2023  Chethiya Galkaduwa